stemgene/Engine-RPM-Profile-Detection/README.md

   - Fitting N lines of linear regression

-  - Horizontal line of the maximum of torque
+  - Horizontal line of the average value of top K of torque

   - N intersections among these two types of lines